OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 title: 'Runtime for Excel Custom Function Add-ins'
 ---

 # Runtime for Excel custom function add-ins

 Excel custom functions do not use the standard Add-ins WebView control runtime, which behaves similarly to a browser.
-Instead, they employ a new JavaScript runtime, which behaves more like Node.js’s runtime.
+Instead, they employ a new JavaScript runtime.

 Advantages of this new runtime include:
 - **Speed**: Multiple instances of this runtime can work in parallel.